-These site management requirements will be monitored and enforced by the relevant parties, such as Hume City Council, Department of Sustainability and Environment and Peet on a regular basis and may attract fines if breaches are identified.
+These site management requirements will be monitored and enforced by the relevant parties, such as Hume City Council, DSE and Peet on a regular basis and may attract fines if breaches are identified.

 Note: Nature strips, footpaths, roadways, neighbouring properties and public areas do not form part of your construction site, therefore, they must be kept clear at all times.